standardebooks/tools/README.md

 # Warning for Mac users

-This repository started out as all Bash scripts targeting Ubuntu 16.04, and over time the tools have been converted to Python scripts for better cross-platform compatibility.
-However not all the tools are converted yet, notably `build` and `clean`.
-There have been many reports of breakage when using these scripts in a Mac environment.
-Until we finish converting these last few scripts to Python, **we suggest starting up an Ubuntu 16.04 virtual machine to run these scripts**.
+macOS support is currently **experimental**.
+Proceed at your own risk.
+See below for prerequisites and installation instructions.

+For a smoother experience, you may want to run the tools on your Mac through a linux virtual machine or container.

 # Installation

 Several dependencies must be installed before you can use these tools.

+## Linux

 On Ubuntu 16.04, you can install everything with:

 	sudo apt install python3-pip xsltproc libxml2-utils xmlstarlet libxml-xpath-perl recode html-xml-utils librsvg2-bin libimage-exiftool-perl zip epubcheck calibre default-jre sudo pip3 install pyhyphen roman titlecase beautifulsoup4 smartypants pillow gitpython cssselect regex lxml